 The built-in function barrier

-has been renamed work_group_barrier
+has been renamed work_group_barrier.

-For backward compatibility, barrier
+For backward compatibility, barrier is

 also supported.